 Is risotto gluten free?

 Because it is made with rice, generally speaking a risotto should be gluten free.
 If you have celiac disease, always double check because there could be non-traditional additions such as flour for thickening or a seasoning mix that isn’t gluten free.

 Is risotto vegan?

 Most standard risotto recipes are not vegan, because of a liberal use of cheese and butter.
 However, risotto is very easy to veganize!
 For this sunflower seed risotto, it’s creamy texture comes from tahini, which is made from sesame seeds rich in calcium and one of my favourite vegan ingredients.

+Before we go any further, I need to clarify: I have nothing against grains.
+I eat grains every day, at most of my meals.
 Don’t believe the internet: whole grains are totally healthy.
-Fibre rich and filled with minerals and protein (yes, protein!), no matter what your dietary needs, there is a delicious and nutritious whole grain that deserves to be a part of your diet.
+Fibre rich and filled with minerals like iron and plant-based protein (yes, protein!) – no matter what your dietary needs, there is a delicious and nutritious whole grain that deserves to be a part of your diet.

 In doing some research, there weren’t a lot of recipes out there and the only blog I found with a great recipe was My New Roots…so I wanted to put my own unique spin on the dish.

 I did it by making my risotto a triple threat: not just sunflower seeds but zinc-rich pumpkin seeds and calcium-rich tahini.
 Because we all know how to put tahini in a salad dressing, but what about making actual food with it?

 What makes this version different is that you don’t have the uniform, bitty, soft texture that 100% sunflower seeds provide but I am totally okay with that.
 I love the extra texture of pumpkin seeds and the tahini packs this dish with creamy, umami goodness.
 Seasoning totally makes this dish so be sure to taste – and season – well with salt.